srimanh/Ecommerce-Follow-Along/README.md

 ## 🌟 Milestone 20:
 In this milestone , we will profile page frontend and write an endpoint to receive user data and display.

+## 🌟 Milestone 21:
+In this milestone , we will create an frontend page form for address input.

+## 🌟 Milestone 22:
+In this milestone , we will create an backend endpoint that will save the address inside user profile in database.